BlockCarbon/market/whitepaper.md

 **Genesis block** -- The first block of a blockchain, typically hardcoded into the network's software.

+**GitHub Gist** -- A service for sharing code snippets and notes through Git repositories.

 **Goguen** -- The third phase of Cardano development, focusing on smart contract functionality.

+**Gold Standard** -- A Swiss NGO operating a major registry for carbon offset projects.

 **Governance** -- The system of rules, practices, and processes directing and controlling a blockchain network.

+**Greenwashing** -- Misleading claims about environmental benefits or sustainability practices.

 **Hard fork** -- A fundamental change to a network's protocol that makes previously invalid blocks valid or vice versa.